DICE-UNC/jargon/user-guide/connecting.md

 ### IRODSFileSystem

 The various objects that manage connections are encapsulated in a simple short-cut object, the IRODSFileSystem.
-Creating an instancer of IRODSFileSystem will automatically create all of these objects, and provides convenient methods to get the various factories that produce Access Objects and Java i/o implementation classes that access iRODS services and data.
+Creating an instance of IRODSFileSystem will automatically create all of these objects, and provides convenient methods to get the various factories that produce Access Objects and Java i/o implementation classes that access iRODS services and data.
 The IRODSFileSystem also has methods to shut down connections, access information about the configuration of the client and iRODS server environment, and other helpful methods.
 Clients can typically create an IRODSFileSystem as a single,